terrylowry/gigroom-signalling/Protocol.md

 ### `room list`

-List all rooms that the client is allowed to join.
+List all rooms that the user is allowed to join.

 [See above](#Requests-and-Responses) for a complete example.